hackr1/CriticalMass/README.md

 This project is open source.
-(See http://www.opensource.org for more information about open source.
-It is being developed for fun and the authors do not intend to use it for any com- mercial purpose.
+(See http://www.opensource.org for more information about open source.)
+It is being developed for fun and the authors do not intend to use it for any commercial purpose.
 The game is licensed under the Eclipse Public License (EPL), version 1.0, as published on this web page: